Today our Birdorable Bonanza: 2015 Advent Edition continues with an Asian species of barbet: the Fire-tufted Barbet!

 Tomorrow's bird is a beautiful duck from East Asia.
 It has a red bill and colorful striking plumage.
 Can you guess what it will be?

-Today our Birdorable Bonanza: 2015 Advent Edition continues with an usual heron-like bird endemic to New Caledonia: the Kagu.
+Today our Birdorable Bonanza: 2015 Advent Edition continues with an unusual heron-like bird endemic to New Caledonia: the Kagu.

 The Kagu is a flightless bird with a pearly-grey plumage and bright orange legs and bill.
 The eyes are dark red.
 Kagus have a long head crest that may be used in territorial displays against other Kagu or as a threat to potential predators.
 And though they are flightless, the wings of the Kagu are far from useless.
 Adult birds will use a "broken wing" display to distract predators from their nest or chicks.
 When outstretched, the Kagu's wings have bold black and white stripes that also may serve to distract predators.